 The General Letters

 The general epistles highlight Christ’s love and faithfulness.
-They guide us on living a life of obedience to God.
+They guide us in living a life of obedience to God.
 They warn us about the challenges and darkness we may face.

 THE BOOK OF PROPHESY (REVELATION)